addania/coding/src/pages/Local_Storage.md

 }
 }
 ```
-> In order to retrieve item from the local storage we use code
+> In order to retreeive item from the local storage we use code
 ```
 window.localStorage.getItem('myInput')
 ```